Today’s post will cover some of the more important WordPress plugins you need to add right after setting up your blog.

 Broken Link Checker

 That one is here for a good reason!
-Broken Link Checker gave me a HUGE helping hand in fixing all the broken links after my move from Blogger to WordPress.
+Broken Link Checker gives you HUGE helping hand in fixing all the broken links in your blog.

 Here we have yet another easy-to-use WordPress plugin that works on a semi-automatic mode.
 It is simple – the tool starts looking for broken links whenever your WordPress dashboard is opened.
 You can access the list of dead links by going to Settings –> Link Checker –> General (tab) –> Found # Broken Links.